codesharedot/nexo-price-gnome-ticket/README.md

-# ontology price gnome ticket
+# dogecoin price gnome ticket

-Gnome 3 desktop ticker for ontology price with Python and argos.
-Rename to ontology.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for dogecoin price with Python and argos.
+Rename to dogecoin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org